Sega Master System Architecture

 Surprise screen

-If any of the checks fail, the console will loop indefinitely while showing a screen that prompts the user to insert a valid game:
+If any of the checks fail, the console loops indefinitely while showing a screen that prompts the user to insert a valid game.

 USA/Europe error message (after the initial splash).